 Our stationary is sustainably harvested.
 Our tissue paper is acid free and our ribbon is made from wood pulp, which is totally environmentally friendly.

 We work only with suppliers who share our ethical integrity and interests in doing all they can to create a more sustainable future.

-We will continuously work towards reducing our environmental impact and we are keen to start a program to donate a proportion of our sales to charities to support different aspects of environmental suffering.
+We will continuously work towards reducing our environmental impact and we are keen to start programs to donate a proportion of our profits to local charities to support environmental suffering and protect endangered species.

 What is Eco-Friendly Recycled Metal?

 Eco-friendly recycled metals are gold and platinum that have been melted down to be reused.
 Unlike common scrap recycling, which can come from post-consumer products like technology, scrap waste metals and other sources, this kind of recycling is sourced specifically from metals that can be reused to make fine jewellery.

 As part of our commitment to environmental responsibility, Ethica Diamonds primarily uses recycled and re-refined solid 18k gold and 950 pure platinum in our fine jewellery from refineries that represent our commitment to the Earth.
 This is the most environmentally sound option currently available in the UK.
 There is absolutely no compromise on the quality of these metals and they are graded and hallmarked by the Assay Office in the same way as standard precious metals.
 This helps significantly with the impact on the environment.

 Why we use Recycled Metals